miguelpena88/git_commit_automation/README.md

 **Background**

 The idea for this project came out of necisity.
-As a data scientist searching for a job in the current job market, I could not spare to have my github contributions calendar overlooked by non-technical recruiters for having some areas of grey, or days of no commits; thus I made this project to boost my github activity.
+As a data scientist searching for a job in the current job market, I could not spare to have my github contributions calendar overlooked by non-technical recruiters for having some areas of grey, or days of no commits; thus I made this project to boost my current github activity.

 **Script to command-line**